Safest Places to Visit in Mexico

 Local officials have partnered with military agencies to make the streets of Valladolid even safer.
 When you visit, you may see uniformed officers patrolling several areas of the city, deterring criminals and making it easier for tourists to enjoy the wonders of Valladolid.

-In August 2023, theft accounted for just over 13% of the offenses committed in Valladolid and other parts of Yucatán state.
-Property damage and fraud made up nearly 14% of all criminal complaints.
+In September 2024, theft accounted for 9.85% of the offenses committed in Valladolid and other parts of Yucatán state.
+Property damage made up nearly 17% of all criminal complaints.

-We used the U.S. State Department Travel advisory and statistics from the Government of Mexico to determine if Valladolid is safe for tourists.
+We used the U.S. State Department Travel Advisory and statistics from the Government of Mexico to determine if Valladolid is safe for tourists.
 As part of Yucatán state, Valladolid has the lowest travel advisory level, indicating that tourists don't need to go beyond their normal precautions when visiting.
 Additionally, police have done an admirable job reducing crime rates within the state.
-For example, the number of property damage complaints decreased by more than 40% between August 2022 and August 2023.
+For example, the number of threat complaints decreased by more than 27% between September 2023 and September 2024.

 Keep yourself safe by following these tips: